 - If sufficient water is available, turn sprinklers on to wet the roof and any waterproof valuables.

-- Check with fire or municipal officials before attempting to return to your home.
+- with fire or municipal officials before attempting to return to your home

-- Check the roof and exterior areas for sparks and embers.
+- your roof and exterior areas for sparks and embers

-- Check the attic and throughout the house for hidden burning sparks and embers.
+- your attic and inside your house for hidden sparks and embers

 Use caution when re-entering a burned area.
 Flare-ups can occur.

 If burning outside your home was extensive, watch for soil erosion.

 - PreparedBC Guide to Re-Entering Your Home After A Wildfire